 DCP1B (Decapping MRNA 1B) is a Protein Coding gene.
-Among its related pathways are Translational Control and Deadenylation-dependent mRNA decay.
+Among its related pathways are Deadenylation-dependent mRNA decay and Gene Expression.
 Gene Ontology (GO) annotations related to this gene include hydrolase activity and enzyme regulator activity.
 An important paralog of this gene is DCP1A.

 May play a role in the degradation of mRNAs, both in normal mRNA turnover and in nonsense-mediated mRNA decay.
 May remove the 7-methyl guanine cap structure from mRNA molecules, yielding a 5'-phosphorylated mRNA fragment and 7m-GDP (By similarity).